andrewrk/groovebasin/README.md

 $ ./groovebasind --http.port 80 --mpd.conf ~/.mpd/mpd.conf
 ```

-### Upload and Download Support

-Softlink `./public/library` to your music folder.

-### Streaming Support
+### Mpd Configuration

-1. In your mpd conf file, uncomment the "httpd" `audio_output` and configure
+* `audio_output` - Uncomment the "httpd" one and configure the port to enable
-   the port.
+  streaming.
 Recommended "vorbis" encoder for better browser support.

-2. Add the correct `mpd.stream_url` to your `~/.groovebasinrc` config file.
-   It should look something like `http://your.server.org:8000/mpd.ogg`

-3. Restart mpd and groovebasind.

-### Mpd Configuration

 * `sticker_file` - Groove Basin will not run without one set.